Amtea0223/walmart-data-analysis/README.md

 Specification:
 Postgre Database

-Steps:
+Steps: <br />
-Read the CSV to understand data types
+Read the CSV to understand data types <br />
-Create table schema for the data
+Create table schema for the data <br />
-Load CSV data to the database.
+Load CSV data to the database. <br />